felipejoribeiro/feliperibeiroufu/README.md

   - Artificial intelligence.
   - FullStack Web development.
   - Image and 3D geometry processing.

-- 👯 I’m looking to collaborate on great open surce projects.
 - 💌 How to reach me: feliperibeiro.ufu@gmail.com
 - ⚡ Fun fact: I love art stuff too (that`s why there is a pinterest acount bellow).
 <div>